Web Analytics

 Email tends to be a back-and-forth medium, so if an attachment (a PDF, a Word doc, a spreadsheet) happens to contain confidential data, those attachments are vulnerable every time someone sends or receives a message in that thread.
 Furthermore, if someone gets added to the message thread as a CC or BCC, each new recipient has access to the message’s history and also generates new opportunities for a third party to intercept the messages — and their history.

 Your options?
-Either move to a different mechanism for sharing such as faxing — which often feels like moving backwards in time — or follow these suggestions.
+Either move to a different mechanism or follow these suggestions.

 Good Practices for Sharing Confidential Information:

-A related option is to use a tool such as 7zip to create password-protected zip files containing all of the files you need to send/receive.
+If you need to send several files at once, you can use a tool such as 7zip to create password-protected zip files containing all of the files you need to send.

-An alternative to encrypting files is to use a web-based file exchange portal or to share passwords directly via a password manager such as LastPass.
+An alternative to encrypting files is to use a web-based file exchange platform such as Microsoft 365 or share passwords directly via a password manager.